Flashcards in Spoken Text Deck (24):

 What is a Juncture?

-The set of features which enable a hearer to tell the difference between to phrases - I scream & ice cream
+The set of features which enable a listener to tell the difference between two phrases - I scream and ice cream

 What is Elongation?